 This unique attraction is the only UNESCO world heritage site in Northern Ireland.
-50 to 60 million years ago a volcanic eruption under the sea caused rapid cooling of the Basalt lava, leaving 40,000 interlocking basalt columns up to 12 metres high.
+50 to 60 million years ago, a volcanic eruption under the sea caused rapid cooling of the Basalt lava, leaving 40,000 interlocking basalt columns up to 12 metres high.
 You cannot afford to not visit the Giant’s Causeway while in Ireland.
-Let your guide share the Irish myth on who built the Giant’s Causeway, the legend of the Irish Giant Finn McCool, who built the stepping-stones in a day to reach Scotland.
+Let your guide share the legend of the Irish Giant Finn McCool, who built the stepping-stones in a day to reach Scotland.

 achieve.
 More than two centuries later, they starred as the King’s Road in Game of Thrones, appearing in season 2 when Arya Stark escaped from King’s Landing.

 *Please note that you’ll need to book both tours at the same time to redeem the discount.